wolberine/docs/markdown/reference/dash/sdk.md

 Raw/Cloud
 * `socket.connected` - The socket has been connected.
-* `socket.closed` - The socket connection is closed.
+* `socket.closed` - The socket connection has been closed.

 #### .subscribe(event, callback)